 While Jackson Hole gets most of the ski fame in Wyoming, if you're looking for family-friendly skiing options in northern Wyoming, you can’t do better than Sleeping Giant.
 A ideal place to ski just 50 miles west of Cody near the East Entrance of Yellowstone National Park - Sleeping Giant is one of the longest-running ski areas in the country - and one of the most scenic - winning the hearts of countless people through the years.

 Years of History

-The Sleeping Giant Ski Area first opened during the 1936 to 1937 ski season.
-The area was a shoo-in for a ski resort, thanks to its yearly abundance of snowfall and winning combination of ski runs.
-Indeed, the area in and around Sleeping Giant receives 200 to 300 inches of snow each and every year; on top of that, it boasts ski runs that will please beginners and experts with more than 180 ski areas to choose from.
+The Sleeping Giant Ski Area first opened in 1936, as the area was a shoo-in for a ski resort, thanks to its yearly abundance of snowfall.
+Indeed, the area in and around Sleeping Giant receives 200 to 300 inches of snow every year; on top of that, it boasts ski runs that will please beginners and experts with more than 180 ski areas to choose from.
 Whether you’re looking for tamer green runs or exhilerating blacks (and even a 900 foot drop!), there's a little bit of everything.
 50 miles to the west of Cody, Wyoming, making it a perfect stopping-off point for families who are traveling from one part of the state to another.